NCL Home> Application examples> Data Analysis || Data files for some examples

 Example pages containing: tips | resources | functions/procedures

-Quick note: if the examples on this page are not helpful, then you can visit NCL templates page for a list of generic ESMF regridding template scripts.
+Quick note: if the examples on this page are not helpful, visit NCL templates page for a list of generic ESMF regridding template scripts.

 This page shows how you can use ESMF regridding functions to regrid data on rectilinear, curvilinear, and unstructured "source" grids, to "destination" grids of any of these types.
 ESMF regridding creates a weights file that you can use to regrid other variables on the same grid.
 See the special note below about weights and missing values.